m-rosenbaum/CAPP-30239-Static/static_draft/about.md

 This was exacerbated when I found today that the recipiency rate values reported in the ETA-539 report does not actually make sense (>100%, does not match the online tool that DOL releases recipiency data with).
 I'm planning on downloading and merging in the flat file of recipiency rates from the interactive tool as it's pretty central to the point I'm making.

-In the meantime, I'm not mocking making up mock data yet, and will push the plots before the end of the weekend.
+In the meantime, I'm not mocking up data yet as the relative formats are fine.
+I'll push the plots before the end of the weekend.

 ## Describe each of the provided images with 2-3 sentences to give the context and how it relates to your goal.
 I am developing 9 plots across 2 categories.